Fantasy Football Week 4: Matt Camp's Fantasy Big Board

 |21||Austin Seferian-Jenkins (NYJ)|

 |34||Virgil Green (DEN)|

 Best Streaming Options

-Green Bay Packers (at CHI)
+Green Bay Packers (vs. CHI)

 Surprisingly, the Packers' defense was outscored by the Bengals' defense in Week 3 thanks to the six sacks and pick-six Cincinnati managed against Aaron Rodgers.
-Using Green Bay with the thought they'd play with the lead for most of the game didn't work out last week, but it has a better chance of working out on Thursday night when they visit Chicago.
+Using Green Bay with the thought they'd play with the lead for most of the game didn't work out last week, but it has a better chance of working out on Thursday night when they face Chicago.

 Over the first three weeks, the Bears allowed the seventh-most fantasy points to opposing defenses by giving up seven sacks, three interceptions, three fumble recoveries and a touchdown while scoring just 47 points.
 In last week's overtime win over the Steelers, Deonte Thompson had the lone catch by a Bears WR.